Jawa Logo

 Jawa quickly rose to prominence in the European motorcycle arena during the 1930s and 1940s.
 By the end of 1938, they had rolled out over half a million bikes.
 The 350 Pérák of 1937 stood out among its many models, creating a revolutionary frame design that would influence future motorcycles.

 However, post-World War II, Jawa’s trajectory took a different direction when it came under state control during the communist era.
 The company’s strategy shifted towards creating economical, utilitarian 2-stroke motorcycles.
-The 1950s witnessed the release of the Jawa 350 model, cemented the brand’s reputation in the homeland, and made waves on the international front.
+The 1950s saw the release of the Jawa 350 model, cementing the brand’s reputation at home and making waves internationally.

 Moving into the 1970s, Jawa drew inspiration from the West Coast chopper style and unveiled the eye-catching 353 Californian model.
-Yet, the tides turned after the 1989 Velvet Revolution, pushing Jawa into a challenging phase of stiff competition and diminishing sales.
+Yet the tide turned after the 1989 Velvet Revolution, pushing Jawa into a challenging phase of intense competition and declining sales.
 This culminated in its bankruptcy in the early 1990s.

 However, the Jawa legacy didn’t end there.
-In 1997, a resurgence was initiated by Jihostroj, which rejuvenated the Jawa brand and resurrected motorcycle production in the Czech Republic.
-Today, Jawa persists in its journey, masterfully weaving together retro aesthetics with a fusion of contemporary and traditional technology in its bikes.
+In 1997, Jihostroj initiated a resurgence, rejuvenating the Jawa brand and resurrecting motorcycle production in the Czech Republic.
+Today, Jawa continues its journey, masterfully weaving retro aesthetics with a fusion of contemporary and traditional technologies into its bikes.

 Meaning and History